HCL-TECH-SOFTWARE/domino-on-aws/docs/index.md

 1. TOC
 {:toc}
 </details>

+This website is providing information on how to run HCL Domino on AWS.

 ## Background
 This guide will detail the steps to deploy the HCL Domino Server following AWS best practices.
 In this guide, we cover the following types of deployments: